 Our graduates go on to pursue a variety of careers in areas such as law, government, education, non-profits, consulting, journalism, policymaking, and lobbying.
 Some continue their education in doctoral programs including our own program.
 Given that Auburn University at Montgomery is located in the state capital, many opportunities exist for those interested to undertake internships or work part-time with a variety of state and local governmental and non-governmental organizations.

 Our Faculty

-Tracey Bark, Assistant Professor,

-Ph.D., University of Oklahoma.

-Research interests: Public

-administration, education policy, and

-bureaucracies.
-Her research appears

-in several journals including

-Regulation & Governance,

-Administration & Society, and Interest

-Groups & Advocacy.
+Tracey Bark, Assistant Professor, Ph.D., University of Oklahoma.
+Research interests: Public administration, education policy, and bureaucracies.
+She is the author of articles in journals such as Regulation & Governance, Administration & Society, and Interest Groups & Advocacy.